sintharic/Data-Coupling-2023-07/README.md

 If you install FFTW in a non-standard location, you might need to change the corresponding path variables in the `Makefile`.

 The code in `SRC-Reynolds` requires (an outdated version of) the `Hypre` package and is compiled on the command line by typing `./compileCurrent.sh`, generating the executable `currentCalc.x`.
-Note that this is a very poor solution and will almost certainly require some tinkering to work on your machine.
+Note that this is not a cross-platform solution and will almost certainly require some tinkering to work on your machine.